wowsiddanth/tp/docs/DeveloperGuide.md

     * Cons: The Exporting class might become convoluted and complicated as it gets updated in the future.
 * **Alternative 2**: Each command manages its own formatting and passes the formatted content to Exporting class.
     * Pros: Exporting class will have a very specific purpose and is very clear.
-    * Cons: Changes to a specific filetype might incur changes in many commands. (e.g. if the way that we export csv files are changed, then every command that exports as a csv file will have to change)
+    * Cons: Changes to a specific filetype might incur changes in many commands. (e.g. if the way that we export csv files is changed, then every command that exports as a csv file will have to change)
-* **Alternative 3**: Exporting class is extended to accommodate for filetypes, and also does the formatting of the data.
+* **Alternative 3**: Exporting class is extended to accommodate for filetypes, and also accounts for the formatting of the data.
     * Pros: Very structured, easy to extend and add new commands that require export.
 Easy to add new filetypes for exporting and change which filetypes different commands use.
     * Cons: Takes longer to implement than the other 2 options